Enough Trace

 Vicken Khachadourian

-By 1996, Vicken had already discovered and solved one of the biggest challanges to modern day AI.
+By 1996, Vicken, with a math degree from UC Berkeley, had already discovered and solved one of the biggest challanges to modern day AI.
 How to make computers take correct action on immediate future, instead of climaxing on past data.
+He did so by stating that solving an Oracle database failure problem is like authoring a story, not like solving a math problem.
+When you write a story, you focus on the next sentence, not only on the past.

 Even though computers succeed in many episodes of detecting threats and taking action, they still suffer failures when it comes to taking action pertaining to the immediate future.
 When a Tesla is at an intersection, it's trying to figure out what to do next.
 Does it go left, right or straight? at what speed?
 Any miscalculation, and that Tesla will hit a parked fire truck, with lights flashing.
 A Boeing FADEC software is also trying to decide how to help the pilot.
 When it comes to dealing with the future, computers are used for analysis, such as predictive modeling, for example studying health or crime related future trends, but when it comes to interfering with immediate human action, so far they have proven to be painfully inadequate, even fatal.
 Science and technology that predict weather or tell us the path of a hurricane cannot tell a Tesla, in an intersection, how to drive in the next sub-second, causing fatalities.